Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Input schema coverage is 100% with clear descriptions and examples for both parameters.
-The description adds no extra parameter details, achieving baseline score.
+Schema coverage is 100% with clear descriptions for both parameters.
+Description adds no extra meaning to parameters beyond schema, but links to output format.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.